 Q: Do you coordinate D-Star, Project 25, DMR, and other digital voice repeaters?

 A: Yes.
+ARCC coordinates all repeaters and auxiliary links, be they analog or digital, whether they repeat voice, data, video, or any other payload.
+Each is treated differently, but all are coordinated operations in ARCC’s service area.
 Digital voice repeaters may be coordinated on channels in subbands reserved for digital repeaters.
 On bands where there are no channels reserved exclusively for digital repeaters, or where there are no digital repeater pairs available, digital voice repeaters may be coordinated on standard analog (FM) repeater pairs.
 See the ARCC bandplan for details.

 Q: Do you coordinate IRLP, EchoLink, and other radio-over-IP types of operations?

-A: Nodes which operate on simplex frequencies are considered remotely-controlled stations.
+A: Nodes which operate simplex (same frequency for transmit and receive) are considered remotely-controlled stations.
 They are not repeaters, and as such, are not eligible for coordination as such, nor should they be operated in the coordinated repeater or auxiliary link subbands.
 In some instances, such operations may utilize auxiliary links as a means of control or interconnection, and in such cases, they may be coordinated as such provided they meet the applicable standards for coordination.
 Auxiliary links which operate within the repeater subbands, such as a remotely-located radio interfaced to the Internet that transmits into a repeater receiver and receives the repeater output, are not eligible for coordination and are contrary to ARCC bandplans and coordination policies.

 Q: How about control receiver frequencies?
 I see there is a place on the coordination form to specify a control frequency.